 (2) maximize resources, (3) leverage partnerships, (4)focus on the vulnerable, (5) engage in broad outreach, (6) train law

 enforcement and the community, (7) monitor successes and failures, and (8) sustain programs that work.
 To identify practices

 that exemplify these principles, Vera solicited input from more than 1,000 law enforcement agencies and evaluated practices

 from 175 of them.
 The report profiles 10 law enforcement agencies that have put these principles into action through

 effective and innovative programs, namely Brooklyn Center (MN), Brooklyn Park (MN), Chelsea (MA), Clearwater (FL), Everett

 (MA), Metropolitan Nashville (TN), Orange County (FL), Palm Beach County (FL), Storm Lake (IA), and Tulsa (OK).
 A companion

-Toolkit contains resources gathered from the 10 profiled agencies, such as "police academy" schedules, outreach
+Toolkit contains resources gathered from the 10 profiled agencies, such as "police academy" schedules, outreach materials

-and procedures.
 In addition, there are 8 podcasts on pertinent topics by officials in the profiled agencies.